freegeekchicago/fgc-www/_docs/architecture.md

     - Education

 - Community
+    * About the Community
+    * Our Board of Directors
+    * Our Support Staff
     - Code of Conduct
     - Constitution
     - Discussion List (Google Group Embed)
+    - News/Web-log
 ```

 ## Additional Information Areas to Sort